hashicorp/terraform-cdk/packages/@cdktf/hcl2cdk/README.md

 })();
 ```

-This transforms your Terraform project into a CDK for Terraform project, besides the resource naming the output of `terraform plan` and `cdktf plan` should be the same.
+This transforms your Terraform project into a CDK for Terraform project, besides the resource naming within Terraform the deployed resources should not differ between `terraform plan` and `cdktf plan`.

 ## Known Limitations